-City of Clinton, Local Developer Partner with MC to Transform Land Between Highway 80, I-20 into Upscale Mixed-Use Development.
+City of Clinton, Local Developer Partner with MC to Transform Land Between Highway 80, I-20 into Upscale Mixed-Use Development

-An $8 million legislative grant obtained by this public-private partnership will soon lay the groundwork for long-desired mixed-use retail, restaurant, commercial, and professional space between Highway 80 and Interstate 20 west of Springridge Road in Clinton.
+An $8 million legislative grant obtained by a public-private partnership will soon lay the groundwork for long-desired mixed-use retail, restaurant, commercial, and professional space between Highway 80 and Interstate 20 west of Springridge Road in Clinton.

 The initiative was championed by long-time Clinton Representative Philip Gunn, who also serves as Speaker of the Mississippi House of Representatives.
 Incorporated into House Bill 1353, this funding will support the costs associated with site work, construction, and development of streets, street lighting and signals, electrical and communications distribution systems and equipment, water and sewer system infrastructure, and related infrastructure on the property.